SENDY – INTERVIEW

 For sure, I guess it’s best to start way back though.

 So I was lucky enough to grow up and live in Thredbo from the age of 10.
 Naturally, I got heavily into skiing in winter and riding in summer.
 This was well before gravity riding was a thing and so my mates and I would convince the lifties to let us take our steel clunkers up the chair and ride wherever our imagination took us which got me hooked on riding bikes.
-Fortunately for me, I turned my first passion of ski racing into a career which took me around the world for about 20 years but I kept riding at every chance I got whether it was XC, DH, dirt jumps or Moto.
+Fortunately for me, I turned my first passion of ski racing into a career that took me around the world for about 20 years but I kept riding at every chance I got whether it was XC, DH, dirt jumps, or Moto.

 After I retired from competition in 2010, I married the love of my life, had our first child, and thought I better get a “real job” so to speak.
 So, we moved to Canberra and opened a business in retail which saw me pulling 100+hr weeks.
 5 years on I could not stop thinking about the mountains and doing life better, so we sold up the shop and relocated back to Thredbo.